 Allen Wawanosh Johnson (21 July 2858- 19 June 1923): Allen was named after his god-father and Chief Wawonosh of the Chippewa.
 He was the first of the Johnson children to be born at Chiefswood.
 Like his brother Beverly, Allen was sent to the Mohawk Institute in Brantford at age ten, but soon ran away from the school.
 Allen enjoyed canoeing with his sister Pauline, and was the only Johnson child to marry.
 He married Floretta Katharine Maracle, who was an Upper Mohawk, in 1907.
 Allen and his wife lived in Toronto, until his death in 1923.
 Allen is buried at the Mohawk Chapel.

 Emily Pauline Johnson (10 March 1861- 7 March 1913): George and Emily’s most famous child was named for her mother and at her father’s request, the sister of Napoleon Bonaparte.
 Pauline enjoyed the natural environment of Chiefswood’s estate, canoeing and snowshoeing whenever possible.
 These pursuits and her love of the natural environment inspired Pauline’s creativity.
-She began composing poems at an early age, and believed her love of poetry was inherited from her grandfather, John “Smoke” Johnson, who was well-known for his oratory skills.
+She began composing poems at the age of 10 and made her first public appearance in 1892.
+It is believed her love of poetry was inherited from her grandfather, John “Smoke” Johnson, who was well-known for his oratory skills.
 Pauline was also inspired by her mixed heritage, combining elements of her English education, with the stories she heard from her grandfather.
-Pauline died in Vancouver in 1913, her ashes buried in Stanley Park.
+Pauline died in Vancouver B.C in 1913, her ashes buried in Stanley Park.

-Built between 1853 and 1856, Chiefswood has undergone several restorations in its history.
-Home to the Johnson family until 1884, the house was rented to tenants until the death of Evelyn Johnson in 1937 which then Evelyn willed the house to the people of the Six Nations.
+Built between 1853 and 1856, Chiefswood has undergone several restorations throughout its history.
+Home to the Johnson family until 1884, Chiefswood was rented to tenants until the death of Evelyn Johnson in 1937 and was then willed by Evelyn to the people of the Six Nations of the Grand River Territory.

 - Tekahionwake Collected Poems and Selected Prose, E. Pauline Johnson.
 Carole Gerson and Veronica Strong-Boad.
 Toronto: University of Toronto Press, 2002.